Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 Why Isn’t Kratom Legal Everywhere?

-Despite medicinal use in some areas of the world, kratom is widely recognized as a harmful and addictive drug.
+Despite medicinal use in some areas of the world, kratom is widely recognized as an addictive drug.
 The Food and Drug Administration (FDA) has found no evidence that kratom has any therapeutic benefits, further damaging the substance’s credibility as a medicinal product.

 As noted, kratom also has a wide range of potential side effects.
 Along with nausea, vomiting, chills, sweating, itching, and loss of appetite, more serious problems can occur, such as hallucinations or delusions.
 With long-term use, kratom can cause extreme weight loss, skin darkening, frequent need to urinate, constipation, muscle pain, and liver damage.